Interdimensional UFO hypothesis

-The interdimensional hypothesis is a proposal that unidentified flying object (UFO) sightings are the result of experiencing other "dimensions" that coexist separately alongside our own in contrast with either the extraterrestrial hypothesis that suggests UFO sightings are caused by visitations from outside the Earth or the psychosocial hypothesis that argues UFO sightings are best explained as psychological or social phenomenon.
+The interdimensional UFO hypothesis (IUH) is the proposal that unidentified flying object (UFO) sightings are the result of experiencing other "dimensions" or "portals" that coexist separately alongside our own.

-The hypothesis has been advanced by UFO enthusiasts such as Meade Layne, John Keel, J. Allen Hynek, and Jacques Vallée.
+The hypothesis has been advanced by ufologists such as Meade Layne, John Keel, J. Allen Hynek, and Jacques Vallée.
 Proponents of the interdimensional hypothesis argue that UFOs are a modern manifestation of a phenomenon that has occurred throughout recorded human history, which in prior ages were ascribed to mythological or supernatural creatures.

 Jeffrey J. Kripal, Chair in Philosophy and Religious Thought at Rice University, writes: "this interdimensional reading, long a staple of Spiritualism through the famous 'fourth dimension', would have a very long life within ufology and is still very much with us today".

 History

+Pre-modern history

+Concepts similar to ”other dimensions” exist amongst various religious and mystical traditions, such as Islamic mysticism known as Sufism.
+In this tradition, the concept al-ghayb refers to the hidden, unseen, and invisible, and encompasses a range of important phenomena in Islam and in the everyday lives of Muslims.

+Within this mystical tradition, there is a concept of a hidden multilayered reality or world known as 'ālam al-mithāl, or “the world of similitude” which is considered to be an intermediary realm between the physical world (‘ālam al-shahada) and the purely spiritual world (‘ālam al-malakut).
+It is believed within this dominion exists everything unseen including intelligent non-human entities, known in Islam as jinn and angels.

+Modern

 In the 19th century, various spiritualists believed in "other dimensions".
-During the Summer of 1947, spiritualists adapted the "other dimensions" folklore to explain recent tales of "flying discs".

-Background

 In the late 19th century, the metaphysical term "planes" was popularized by H. P. Blavatsky, who propounded a complex cosmology consisting of seven "planes".
 The term aether ("ether") was adopted from Ancient Greek via Victorian physics that would later be discredited.
 The term "ether" was then incorporated into the writings of 19th-century occultists.

 The "etheric plane" and the "etheric body" were introduced into Theosophy by Charles Webster Leadbeater and Annie Besant to represent a hypothetical 'fourth plane', above the "planes" of solids, liquids, and gases.
 The term "etheric" was later used by popular occult authors such as Alice Bailey, Rudolf Steiner, and numerous others.

+The first use of the word, as inter-dimensional, is in a novel by Z Gale of 1906.